 Former Lincoln County sheriff pleads guilty after helping cover up son's DUI crash

 Aug.
-26—Former Lincoln County Sheriff Wade Magers protected his son from investigation and prevented him from going to the hospital after he was involved in a single-car crash while driving under the influence last year.
+26—Former Lincoln County Sheriff Wade Magers protected his son from an investigation and, according to some witnesses who spoke with investigators, slowed him from going to the hospital after he was involved in a crash while driving under the influence.

 Magers, who retired in June, pleaded guilty Wednesday to rendering criminal assistance in the third degree, a misdemeanor.